-The second limit was the lifetime allowance.
-The Government has recently brought forward new laws that have abolished the lifetime allowance from 6 April 2024.
+The lifetime allowance was abolished from 6 April 2024.
 There is now no limit on benefits paid as pension, as pensions are subject to income tax.

-The changes to the law see two new lump sum allowances being used, to control the tax-free limits of lump sum payments from pension schemes.
-The two new allowances are:
+The lifetime allowance was replaced with two new lump sum allowances:

-- A lump sum allowance a cumulative limit of £268,275 on the tax-free part of lump sums paid at retirement. - A lump sum and death benefits allowance - a cumulative limit of £1,073,100 on the total amount of lump sums and lump sums death benefits payable to, and in respect of, a member.
+A lump sum allowance - a cumulative limit of £268,275 on the tax-free part of lump sums paid at retirement A lump sum and death benefits allowance - a cumulative limit of £1,073,100 on the total amount of lump sums and lump sums death benefits payable to, and in respect of, a member.